woody8657/OXR-Pneumothorax-Detection/detection/classification/README.md

-# OXR-Pneumothorax-Detection
-## Classification stage
+# Pneumothorax Classification
 The training code is integrated with pytorch lightning.
-1.
+1. Install requirements.
 ```
 pip install -r requirements.txt
 ```
-2.
-Check the example in the train.sh and test.sh.
+2. Check the example in the train.sh and test.sh.
 You can custom the training config via the json files in configs/.
 The deault configs in configs/ input 1024*1024 image size, festivo is recommended and make sure 2 gpus are available, otherwise the result may be inconsistent.
 ```
 bash train.sh
 ```